SachinthaRajapaksha/MERN---Business-Management-Sytem/README.md

 ## Description

 **Sunrich Paradise** is a comprehensive web-based business management system designed to streamline operations for buying and selling organic food products.
+We developed this as a part of our 2nd year 2nd semester university project for ITP module.
 It automates key business processes, improving efficiency and reducing manual effort.

 With Sunrich Paradise, staff can efficiently manage their daily tasks through a user-friendly and interactive platform.
 By embracing automation and digitalization, the system addresses challenges in traditional business management systems, leading to significant improvements in trading operations.